Q-Technologies/phpfpm/README.md

 # puppet-phpfpm
 Puppet module to manage PHP-FPM basic config, php.ini and pools.

-It has been designed to fit in nicely with our NGINX module: [qtechnologies/nginx](https://github.com/Q-Technologies/puppet-nginx.git), but it is not a requirement.
+It has been designed to fit in nicely with our Nginx module: [qtechnologies/nginx](https://github.com/Q-Technologies/puppet-nginx.git).
+If this Nginx module is installed, this module grabs some parameters from it - things are less likely to break if there's only one source of data - especially for the shared sockets locations.

 Currently only tested on SUSE, but other platforms should work with the right hiera data.